Osei Bonsu: Infrastructure Projects

-Bowdich noted Osei Bonsu's interest in English architecture.
-In the early 19th century, Osei Bonsu began the construction of the Aban palace funded by the public treasury.
+Thomas Edward Bowdich noted Osei Bonsu's interest in English architecture.
+In the early 19th century, Osei Bonsu began the construction of the Aban Palace funded by the public treasury.
 A new town plan was conceived.
 Houses along the main road which served as the link between the suburbs of Bantama and Asafo were to be rebuilt.
 He also had laborers construct a wide straight street from the city of Kumasi to the village of Breman on the Mampong road.
 Bonsu's city plan was to destroy the villages in the neighborhood and rehouse the people along this street.

 In 1816, the King commenced the reconstruction of the 6th and 7th Great Roads where they were cut within the width of 30 – 40 feet; further straightened and weeded.
 Works on the 7th Great Road progressed but reconstructions on the 6th Great Road were stalled until 1820 where Bonsu spoke of restarting the project.
 Reconstruction of the 1st Great Road took place in 1819 and by 1820, the renovated 7th Great Road, leading to Elmina – was believed to be the fastest route to the coast taking one day to journey to the Coast from Ashanti.

 Bonsu incorporated literate Muslims into the Ashanti bureaucracy.
 These "Moors," as documented by European visitors to Ashanti in the early 19th century, originated from the north of Ashanti among the states of Gonja, Dagomba and Mamprussi.
 A Muslim school was established by Al-Ghamba, the head of the Kumasi muslim community, in the early 19th century which Bonsu sent some of his children to attend.
 By 1819, the school had accommodated 70 students.
 Muller adds that Bonsu was the patron of the school which he took advantage to check against the growth of Isam in Ashanti.
-Muller also explains that Bonsu sent his children to the school as a sign of respect to the Muslim community and not to acknowledge the grwoth of Islam in the state.
+Muller also explains that Bonsu sent his children to the school as a sign of respect to the Muslim community and not to acknowledge the growth of Islam in the state.